RomaBureacov/VS-CompileForMe/README.md

     "Z:\Documents\My C++\Programs and stuff"

 When providing your script name, you may choose to either include or omit the `.cpp` extension.
+Quoting is not necessary when providing script names and should be omitted.
+Spaces are considered part of the full name.

+Both of the following would be valid program names to provide to the script:

+    Program 8-34
+    Program 8-34.cpp

+The following, however, would *not* be a valid program name to provide to the script:

+    "Program 8-34.cpp"

 If the VS compiler fails to compile your C++ program, the script will tell you that it failed to compile and will wait for your response on what to do next (either proceed to recompile or attempt to compile another script).